 According to a study by Fransen et al. (2012), boys who play or practice more than one sport are physically better prepared, and have better coordination than their peers, who focus on only one sport and that at a very early age.
-Thus it can be said that plenty of practice in many sports at a young age increases versatility and develops all aspects: physical, psychological, social and technical.
+Thus, it can be said that plenty of practice in many sports at a young age increases versatility and develops all aspects: physical, psychological, social and technical.

-This means a child’s sports potential increases evenly, as opposed to one-dimensionally when focusing on only one sport.
-Children who have talent (a high degree of learning to play football) and try many sports at a young age, increase their chances of becoming a professional footballer.
+This means a child’s sports potential increases evenly, as opposed to one-dimensionally, when focusing on only one sport.
+Children who have talent (a high degree of learning to play football), and try many sports at a young age, increase their chances of becoming a professional footballer.
 Their basic motor coordination, skill in adapting to various training conditions, ability to overcome obstacles and operate outside their psychological comfort zone all helps develop a high level of learning potential in sport.

-Thus, in order for the potential of talented children to increase, we need remember that early recruitment and closely related early specialization doesn’t favour the process, rather it slows down or even inhibits it.
+Thus, in order for the potential of talented children to increase, we need remember that early recruitment, and closely related early specialization, doesn’t favour the process, rather it slows down or even inhibits it.

-If parents allow a medal with the word 'elite' to be hung around the neck of a 7-year-old, they must also accept the fact that their child’s potential is being reduced right at the beginning of his adventure with sports.
+If parents allow a medal with the word 'elite' to be hung around the neck of a seven-year-old, they must also accept the fact that their child’s potential is being reduced right at the beginning of his adventure with sports.
 One usually has to wait several years to see the serious effects of such action, when most of these young football trainees are rejected by their academies at a later age.
 Who do their parents then blame?
 What happens to a child who has strutted around, labelled an 'elite' young footballer?
 Usually, he has long since lost his identity as a child and as a person.
 His childhood has passed him by, because everything was subordinated to the fact that in the future he would be a professional footballer.
 Unfortunately, that balloon burst with a bang, and another 'talent' from among the 1.5 million has probably been simply wasted!